vhorb/vhorb.github.io/README.md

 ### Professional Employment Experience

-QA Architect (PICQ project) - Innovecs
+*QA Architect (PICQ project) - Innovecs*
-May 2019 - now
+*May 2019 - now*

-PICQ is company's flagship cloud-based analytics and reporting healthcare product.
+PICQ is an application with cloud-based analytics and reporting healthcare product.
-- Java microservices
-- AWS infrastructure (EC2, EB, S3)
+- AWS infrastructure development and maintenance (EC2, EB, S3)
 - Introduce RSpec tests for main repo
 - Implement CI/CD (CircleCI, Docker, AWS services)
 - Using page-object for automation UI tests
-- Test pyramid evangilist
 - Play role DevOps, Scrum Master, perform audit of test and delivery process

-QMO Contributor - Softserve
+*QMO Contributor - Softserve*
-April 2019 - July 2019
+*April 2019 - July 2019*

+QMO is an internal office which collect all QA engineers around company
+- Participate in development of Docker course
+- Participate in interviews for new QA
+- Participate in code review and audit of QA process in different projects
+- Play mentor role

-Senior QA engineer (Security network project) - SoftServe
+*Senior QA engineer (Security network project) - SoftServe*
-July 2017 - May 2019
+*July 2017 - May 2019*

+Management system, which collects and analyzes NetFlow, IPFIX, sFlow and other types of data to detect
+problems which might impact a network's security or performance
+- Performing functional, integration, system testing of product
+- Create blackbox-tests with Cucumber+Ruby
+- Maintain docker images, which needed in testing
+- Participate in demo for customer
+- Play role QA Lead, QA mentor

-QA engineer (License project) - Materialise
+*QA engineer (License project) - Materialise*
+*March 2016 - June 2017*

+Customer relationship management software package developed by Microsoft.
+The product focuses mainly on Sales, Marketing, and Service.
+Projects focused on customization and implemented it in Business flow.
+Build as server-client application, IIS-based web application which also supports extensive web services interfaces.

+- Performing functional, integration, system testing of product
+- Test documentation generation
+- Participate on iteration planning and responsible for testing estimates
+- Responsible for Demo performing
+- Creating complex SQL test script for integration check
+- Migration a big scope of data from various systems

-Test engineer (Namos project) - Wincor-Nixdorf
+*Test engineer (Namos project) - Wincor-Nixdorf*
+*December 2012 - February 2016*

+- Take a part in the international QA team in functional, integration testing of product
+- Successful implementation of automatization testing in existing product by HP tools
+- Building and administrating of lab network for testing purpose (around 30 PC + VMWare vCenter + VirtualBox)
+- Was involved in the test team for testing of system migration from Windows XP to Windows 7
+- Participate in Test Plan preparation

 Network engineer, System configurator, Volunteer
-2012-2014
+2010-2012

-While studying play different roles and also as volunteer for different events.
+_While studying play different roles and also as volunteer for different events.
-Help people to understand OS system, configure systems and network for effective work.
+Help people to understand OS system, configure systems and network for effective work._

 ### Education